 Industrial/Organizational Psychology: Psychometrics, Faking Issues in personnel selection, Personality and individual differences, Non-cognitive assessments development, technology-based assessments (e.g., game-based assessments) in I/O

-Human Factors/Applied Cognition: Driver attention, emotion, and behavior; diagnostic driving; experiential learning; incentives and behavior change
+Human Factors/Applied Cognition: Driver attention, emotion, and behavior; diagnostic driving; driving automation systems; social interactions in driving

 Clinical Psychology: My major scholarly interest is the interface of social, clinical, and health psychology, which is concerned with the ways that theory and research from social psychology can help us understand psychological adjustment, psychological disorders, and health-related behavior.
 My professional mission is to enhance well-being around the world through the promotion of psychological science.